It's amazing to think of how far internet speeds have come...and how far they may go in the years ahead.

 - Exponentially more download bandwidth – Your internet speeds depend on how much data the infrastructure can handle.
 A fiber-optic cable has approximately 10,000 times more bandwidth than a traditional copper cable.
 This can be attributed to fiber’s method of transferring data via pulses of light along glass fibers, each smaller than the width of a human hair.
 Because light is faster than electrical pulses, fiber is capable of transmitting much more data per second.

 - Faster upload speeds – Videoconferencing via applications like Zoom and WebEx, along with large file uploads, and online gaming, all rely on upstream bandwidth.
 Because copper lines are limited in the total amount of traffic they can carry, providers have been forced to allot the majority of available bandwidth to download streams at the expense of upload streams.
-As a result, many cable companies can offer high download speeds but fall behind when it comes to upload speeds. altafiber’s fiber network, on the other hand, can provide upload speeds up to seven times faster than those of its major competitor operating on a legacy network.
+As a result, many cable companies can offer high download speeds, but fall behind when it comes to upload speeds. altafiber’s 100 percent fiber network, on the other hand, can provide upload speeds more than 14x times faster than those of its major competitor operating on a hybrid fiber-coax network.

 - Resistant to electromagnetic interference – Electrical currents carried along copper lines are susceptible to the constant electromagnetic interference in the air caused by radio signals, cell towers, power lines, lightning, and the sun, to name a few.
 This interference degrades the current signals, which reduces bandwidth.
 Since fiber-optic cables do not conduct electrical currents, their signals are not susceptible to this interference.